 MARINA C. TSATALIS

-Marina is a member of the firm's Hiring Committee and Associate Career Development Committee.SELECT CLIENTS:
+Marina is a member of the firm's Finance Committee and Associate Career Development Committee, and a former member of the Nominating Committee.SELECT CLIENTS:

 - Juniper Networks